Simulations of Nanocrystalline Iron Formation under High Shear Strain: Further analysis

 \subsection{Thermal Stability of Grains}

-It was important to assess the stability of the newly formed grains to assess their usefulness for future simulations.
+It is important to consider the stability of the newly formed grains to assess their usefulness for future simulations.
 The benchmark simulation and the variable temperature simulations from Section 3 were chosen for assessment.
-These cells were thermalised for 1ns using the NPH ensemble, with the Langevin thermostat keeping the temperature at 300 K, 500 K, 800 K, and 1000 K. Figure \ref{fig:Fig16} shows the total number of grains present after the 1ns run time for each simulation cell.
+These cells were thermalised for 1ns using the NPH ensemble, with the Langevin thermostat keeping the temperature at 300 K, 500 K, 800 K, and 1000 K, respectively.
+Figure \ref{fig:Fig19} shows the total number of grains present after the 1ns run time for each simulation cell.
 For the purposes of this comparison, the minimum grain size was taken as 50 atoms.

-Inspection of Figure \ref{fig:Fig16} shows that all cells follow similar trends.
-There is first a reduction in the number of grains found in the cell, after which the number of grains stabilises after around 700 ps of thermalisation.
-The 300 K, 500 K, and 800 K simulations all stabilise at around 150, 56, and 35 grains, respectively.
-It is shown that the 1000 K simulation stabilises much earlier, at a value of 2 grains.
-As such, it is inferred that the nanocrystalline structure will remain stable at finite temperatures.
+Figure \ref{fig:Fig19} shows that all cells follow similar trends.
+There is first a reduction in the number of grains found in the cell, after which the number of grains stabilises after $\sim 700$ ps of thermalisation.
+The 300 K, 500 K, and 800 K simulations stabilise at $\sim 150$, $\sim 56$, and $\sim 35$ grains, respectively.
+Interestingly, the 1000 K simulation stabilises much earlier, at a value of 2 grains.
+The results suggest that the nanocrystalline structure should remain stable at finite temperatures.